 I am mostly interested in the research about microbial degradation and transformation of DOM in seawater.
 During my Ph.D., I used small peptides as model compounds to investigate mechanisms of DOM decomposition and its role in the marine carbon and nitrogen cycles.
 I developed a new High Performance Liquid Chromatography-Mass Spectrometry method to measure low-concentrations of small peptides in seawater, compared peptide hydrolysis and/or decomposition rates and pathways in different seawater environments such as oxic vs.

-I am currently an Associate Specialist, responsible for curating DOM and microbial datasets, overseeing day-to-day operations in the lab, and facilitating fieldwork on the variety of projects ongoing in our lab group.
+I am currently a Specialist, responsible for curating DOM and microbial datasets, overseeing day-to-day operations in the lab, and facilitating fieldwork on the variety of projects ongoing in our lab group.

 I am a sea-going technician responsible for the collection and analysis of dissolved organic matter from a number of coastal and open ocean sites, including participation in the US CLIVAR Repeat Hydrography Program.